tgvoskuilen/PasswordLocker/README.md

 ### Mac OSX and Others

-Follow the instructions for Windows 7, but choose the Mac installers instead.
+Follow the instructions for Windows, but choose the Mac installers instead.
 I have not tested this.